Revamping the Dashboard

 With a set of questions in hand, I sought to understand the current tasks users completed on each of the linked pages.
 Answers also clarified and aligned assumptions for everyone involved in the project.

-Menu items in the side bar were listed somewhat arbitrarily with some pages dedicated to lengthy tasks (i.e. setting up a new account) and others for simple interactions (i.e. search a table).
+Menu items in the side bar were listed somewhat arbitrarily — some pages dedicated to lengthy tasks (i.e. setting up a new account), others for simple interactions (i.e. search a table).

 Questions for each screen: